PowerShellCrack/STIGSCAPWinTool/Configs/README.md

     LGPO=DWORD:1

 ## Breakdown INI file
 Ignore and starting semicolon for the commented section.
-Parse the Validate section and if ignore is set to false, turn ScriptBlock key values into one Powershell ScriptBlock; the example should run like this within the calling Powershell parser
+Parse the Validate section and if ignore is set to false, turn ScriptBlock key values into one PowerShell ScriptBlock; the example should run like this within the calling PowerShell parser

     $scriptBlock = {
         $ESCfoAdmins = Get-ItemProperty 'HKLM:\SOFTWARE\Microsoft\Active Setup\Installed Components\{A509B1A7-37EF-4b3f-8CFC-4F3A74704073}' -Name IsInstalled -ErrorAction SilentlyContinue